cometaj2/hcli_core/README.rst

 You'll need an WSGI compliant application server to run hcli_core.
 For example, you can use Green Unicorn (https://gunicorn.org/), and an
 HCLI client such as Huckle (https://github.com/cometaj2/huckle).
 The following runs the default *jsonf* HCLI bundled with HCLI Core.

-You may need to restart your terminal after the huckle cli install command to be able to use the sample CLI by name (e.g. jsonf) directly (e.g. jsonf or hg); otherwise you can attempt:

-Note that no CLI is actually installed by Huckle.
-Huckle reads the HCLI semantics exposed by the API and ends up behaving *like* the CLI it targets:

 .. code-block:: console